*This post about diet plans for nurses contains affiliate links.

 How to make turmeric tea at home

-Organic ground turmeric can be found at most grocery stores in the spice isle.
+Organic ground turmeric can be found at most grocery stores in the spice aisle.

 Imagine what replacing 1 soda or sugary drink a day with a turmeric tea could do for your health over the long run!

-Turmeric tea is a hearty drink and takes a little extra preparation then just adding a tea bag into a cup of hot water.
+Turmeric tea is a hearty drink and takes a little extra preparation than just adding a tea bag into a cup of hot water.
 However, the experience is totally worth the preparation and wait time.
-I love the idea of adding lots of anti-inflammatory herbs to tea to keep my immune system in tip top shape.
+I love the idea of adding lots of anti-inflammatory herbs to tea to keep my immune system in tip-top shape.